< Home

 Conclusions:

-Mixing CPC with blood provides a more cohesive material with high injectability while favoring quicker resorption and replacement of the implant by newly formed bone.
+Mixing CPC with blood provides a more cohesive material with high injectability while favouring quicker resorption and replacement of the implant by newly formed bone.
 This first equine clinical application of CPC mixed with blood demonstrates that it may be an alternative for the treatment of large bone defects without joint communication.